thepeoplescoder/java--snake/README.md

     [Risk of Rain 2](https://riskofrain.com) at the time.
     Their game over messages do the same, so I drew inspiration from it.
+* Body is deliberately slightly darker than head so direction of travel is clear
 * Internally, the game is structured such that the game logic is separate from how it is displayed to the user.